-Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit; Teacher Assessment shall be based following components: Quiz/Assignment/ Project/Participation in Class, given that no component shall exceed more than 10 marks.
+Legends: L - Lecture; T - Tutorial/Teacher Guided Student Activity; P - Practical; C - Credit;

 The objective of this course is to teach students about:

 - 1. Big Data and its importance in business world. - 2.
 Focused on conceptualization and summarization of big data trivial data versus big data - 3.
 Big data computing technologies, Watson studio - 4.
 Understand the challenges posed by distributed applications and how ZooKeeper is designed to Handle.